Reactive Task and Motion Planning for Robust Whole-Body Dynamic Locomotion in Constrained Environments: Introduction

 Our technical approach relies on a suite of template-based locomotion modes that span a spectrum of desired whole-body dynamic locomotion behaviors.
 Sequentially composing these modes via the proposed reactive synthesis enables us to formally combine tasks such as multi-contact locomotion, swinging movements, and hopping motions, as shown in Fig.~\ref{fig:unifiedBehaviors}.
 Using simplified models to characterize locomotion dynamics has been widely pursued such as the use of the linear inverted pendulum model (LIPM) [\cite{kajita20013d}], the spring-loaded inverted pendulum model [\cite{piovan2015reachability}], the brachiation-like pendulum model [\cite{bertram1999point}], the multi-contact model [\cite{sentis2010compliant, caron2016multi}], and our recently proposed prismatic inverted pendulum model (PIPM) [\cite{zhao2012three}], to name a few.
 Usually, these models are separately considered in their own specific scenarios and lack a framework to seamlessly integrate them.
-Sequential composition of dynamic robot behaviors has been investigated in [\cite{burridge1999sequential}] with formal correctness guarantees.
-However, our work achieves a sequential composition of more challenging locomotion behaviors interacting with dynamically changing environments.
+Seminal locomotion results using template models [\cite{raibert1986legged, full1999templates, alexander1984gaits, de2015penn}] and sequential composition of these models \cite{burridge1999sequential} championed the advantages of using simplified models to uncover the fundamental locomotion principles related to the fine details of multi-body mechanism and dynamics.
+The work in [\cite{arslan2012reactive}] employs sequential composition to achieve reactive and robust planning against both model uncertainty and measurement noise without replanning.
+Nevertheless, no high-level decision-making algorithms with formal guarantees have been investigated, although the mentality of hierarchical planning and control had been proposed in [\cite{full1999templates}].

+In this study, we aim at bridging this gap by proposing formal symbolic-level decision-making theories to sequentially compose more challenging -- highly dynamic, versatile, non-periodic -- locomotion behaviors reactive to dynamic environmental events.
 In the vein of work addressing rough terrain locomotion [\cite{englsberger2015three, sreenath2013partially, zhao2016robust}], we address the variability of the terrains by allowing the robot to respond to sudden environmental events.
 The behaviors we synthesize are required to satisfy formal task specifications in a provably correct manner, which we guarantee by using formal methods with discrete abstractions of hybrid systems [\cite{alur2000discrete}].
 To the best of our knowledge, our study is the first attempt to use formal methods applied to phase-space keyframe state during for dynamic locomotion behaviors.

 The inherent hybrid dynamics of the locomotion process and our use of keyframe dynamic locomotion states facilitate the discrete planning synthesis.
 Instead of discretizing the robot's state space, we rely on a discretization of the phase space keyframe states for synthesizing symbolic-level decisions which are further sent to the underlying motion planner.
 We focus on the integration between the symbolic-level discrete task planner and the continuous motion planner.
 This top-down planning approach significantly reduces the computational complexity compared to bottom-up approaches [\cite{liu2013synthesis,tabuada2009verification,belta2017formal,liu2016finite}].
 The correctness of our top-down hierarchy is guaranteed via a correct-by-construction synthesis at the task planner level and a reachability control synthesis at the motion planner level.